Professor Lisa Dikomitis

 Professor Dikomitis conducted a number of high-impact research projects in medical education and published about researching curriculum development (Teaching and Learning in Higher Education), assessments in medical education (Medical Education), anthropology in medical education (Springer Anthropology), palliative care component in medical education (BMJ Supportive & Palliative Care), embedding social and behavioural sciences in the medical curriculum (Societies) and about the understanding biomedical uncertainty in medical education (Medical Science Educator).

-Since 2014, Professor Dikomitis was awarded over £13 million in external research income from UK funding bodies, of which £5 million as lead investigator.
+Since 2014, Professor Dikomitis was awarded over £13 million in external research income from UK funding bodies, of which over £5 million as lead investigator.
 This includes funding for clinical and social science doctoral students, research capacity building and externally funded research projects and programmes.
 These are selected research grants (click link for entry in funder database):

 - ECLIPSE, funded by the NIHR (role: Co-Principal Investigator, with Prof Price) £4,576,819